The largest birds in North America, both by weight and wingspan, are members of the crane family, which sounds like a trumpet.

 However, it’s best not to get too close if you encounter them up close.

-They have been known to attack people that come too close but are more likely just trying to protect their food source.
+They have been known to attack people who come too close but are more likely just trying to protect their food source.

-They eat a wide variety of foods, including carp, minnows, trout, bluegill, and even tiny turtles!
+They eat various foods, including carp, minnows, trout, bluegill, and even tiny turtles!

 19. Trumpeter Swan